jtail/conventions/java/general.md

 Sometimes, timezone-aware reporting or similar functionality that operates on large volumes of data has to take advantage of DB-specific timezone features.
 However, in such situations at least reading such values back to Java should be avoided.

+#### Avoid using StringBuilder to append fixed number of strings

+When you just need concatenate a fixed number of strings, prefer plus (+) string concatenation operator.

+    // AVOID
+    String message = new StringBuilder("This ")
+            .append(flag ? "is" : "is not")
+            .append(" a long and complex message about ") .append(topic)
+            .append(".
+Which is difficult to get right because of ") .append(reason)
+            .append(".")
+            .toString();

+    // PREFER
+    String message = "This " + (flag ? "is" : "is not") + " a long and complex message about " +
+            topic + ".
+Which is difficult to get right because of " + reason + ".";

+    // VALID - items added in the loop
+    StringBuilder sb = new StringBuilder("Items in stock:");
+    for (String item: items) {
+        sb.append(" ").append(item);
+    }
+    return sb.toString();

+Motto: Starting from Java 1.6, compiler automatically optimizes such concatenation into StringBuilder, so there is no practical benefit to do so, while extra characters spent on StringBuilder make it harder to read and maintain.